DRollin/NumIng/README.md

-# NumIng_Pluto
+# NumIng

-This is a collection of notebooks for Pluto.jl which demonstrate different basic numerical techniques.
+This is a collection of material for the course "Numerische Ingenierumethoden" at the TU Braunschweig.